The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Hops on Birch

-With a superb location in the heart of Old Town Flagstaff, an excellent selection of craft beer on tap and a distinct community feel, Hops on Birch is a great place to pop into for a pint.
-Plus, they are dog-friendly, so you can bring your pup, too!
+With a superb location in the heart of Old Town Flagstaff, an excellent selection of craft beer on tap and a distinct community feel, Hops on Birch is a great place to pop in for a pint.

 Monte Vista Cocktail Lounge